 A university city par excellence!

-The British firm QS has just posted its annual Best Student Cities 2017 ranking of the world’s leading cities for university students, and Montréal placed 1st worldwide.
-Montréal is thus the top student city in the world, overtaking Paris and London!
-QS describes Montréal as Canada’s cultural capital, a fine way to portray the city.
+The British firm QS has just posted its annual Best Student Cities 2018 ranking of the world’s leading cities for university students, and Montréal placed 1st worldwide as the city of the best student experience.

 Learn more about this vibrant city through our blog articles.